umano/AndroidSlidingUpPanel/README.md

 ===========================================
 This is a fork of Umano Sliding Up Panel that aims to bring some Material Design features:

-### Floating Action Button
+#### Floating Action Button

-To add the Floating Action Button change your layout root to this:
+Added the ability to attach a Floating Action Button to the Sliding Up Panel (as seen in the Google Maps Material Design version).
+To include the Floating Action Button to your layout change it to this:
 ```xml
 <com.sothree.slidinguppanel.FloatingActionButtonLayout xmlns:android="http://schemas.android.com/apk/res/android"
     xmlns:fab="http://schemas.android.com/apk/res-auto"